-Figure 4.1.1-1: Three types of virtualised network product class
+Figure 4.1.1: Three types of virtualised network product class

-For type 2 and type 3, the 3GPP defined functionalities, the Virtualisation layer, and the hardware layer can be decoupled from each other and can be provided by different vendors.
-It implies that the targets of security assurance evaluation could be the decoupled components of a virtualised network product and the security assurance requirements on the interface(s) between components of type 2 and type 3 need to be considered in decoupling scenarios.
+For type 2 and type 3, the.3GPP defined functionalities, the Virtualisation layer, and the hardware layer can be decoupled from each other and can be provided either by a vendor or by different vendors.
+In coupling scenario, the interface between componenets could be considered as internal interface.

 Figure 4.1.1-2: Type2 in coupling and decoupling scenarios